 In July 2000, the chief engineer of the Division of Water Resources approved the management program.
 August 1, 2000 was the official start date of the 12-year implementation schedule for the management program.
 The management program calls for a review of the management strategies every four years.
 The first review was completed in August, 2004.
 At that time an addendum, listing programs that the Partnership wanted to focus on in the next four years, was attached to the review.
 These programs included end gun removal, irrigation transition assistance program (now Water Transition Assistance Program (WTAP)), the promotion of tillage practices to conserve water, the Environmental Quality Incentive Program (EQIP), a conservation credit point system for irrigators, and also the amendments to the Flex Account Program.

 In December of 2009, the second 4-year review was submitted to the chief engineer with signatures from two of the Partners – USFWS and KDA-DWR.
 GMD5 and Water PACK, chose not to sign the review but both participated in the completion of the report.
 The report included data analyses of precipitation, annual change in groundwater levels, streamflow at the Zenith gage, Minimal Desirable Streamflow (MDS) at the Zenith gage, and water use for the priority areas.
 It also included updated totals of water savings achieved through participation in programs established in the Rattlesnake Creek subbasin.

+During the third-review period, GMD5 with participation of the other partners, developed a quantitative hydrogeologic model of the basin.

 II.
 Four-Year Evaluation of Management Program